tiero - Fotolia

 Storage virtualization SDS

 Storage virtualization SDS is the most mature variation of SDS in the software-defined storage market.
 It's been around since the early 2000s, when it was just called storage virtualization.
 Storage virtualization SDS is primarily the entire storage software stack including all storage services, optimized to run in the x86 architecture and convert hosts into powerful full-featured storage controllers.
 It virtualizes server storage and external storage systems to create a single or multiple virtual storage pools with different capacities, data protection policies and performance characteristics.
 Storage virtualization SDS essentially converts x86 servers into storage systems; some products can also run as VMs as a virtual storage appliance (VSA).
 Storage virtualization SDS is primarily scale-up architecture, but some products can scale-out as well.
 They're architected to eliminate costly proprietary hardware, take advantage of lower-cost server drives, repurpose older storage systems and simplify data migration.
-Some of the better-known players/products include: DataCore Software SANSymphony, EMC VIPR, IBM SVC, Microsoft Windows 2012 R2 (and higher), NetApp Ontap Cloud, Nexenta Systems NexentaStor, QuantaStor and Starwind Software.
+Some of the better-known players/products include: DataCore Software SANSymphony, Datrium, Dell EMC VIPR, ElastiFile, FalconStor, Formation Data Systems, Hitachi Data Systems (HDS), IBM SAN Volume Controller (SVC), ioFabric, Microsoft Windows 2012 R2 (and higher), NetApp Ontap Cloud, Nexenta Systems NexentaStor, QuantaStor, Starwind Software and StorONE.

 Storage virtualization SDS pros: